respawnRW/writeups/pwn/deathnote/README.md

 }
 ```

 And we need to look at the `delete` function too.
 Pay close attention especially to the way the function frees up the memory allocated.
 What we can see is that it fails to nullify the pointer after freeing it.
-This results in a dangling pointer which screams UAF.
+This results in a dangling pointer, which screams UAF.
 This could have been fixed with a line of code like `(*(void **)(param_1 + (ulong)bVar2 * 8) = NULL;` but hey, this is a pwn challenge and we're happy to identify the vuln.

 In order to visualize this vulnerability, imagine a simple memory layout where each note is right after another.
 Deleting one of the notes, leaves something behind, that something creates a gap in the memory layout that can still be _seen_ by the application through the dangling pointer, offering possibilities for exploitation.
 This means that we can also fill the gap with malicious data.